jcacela0298/Java-Programs/Java_SpringBoot_Program/ReadMe.txt

 Then at the top left, click the green arrow for "Launch Main" and this should successfully run the Spring Boot application.

-Next, navigate to the PowerShell.txt file from GitHub to see an example session where I successfully added a customer to the database and retrieved their information from the database, all using terminal.
+Next, navigate to the PowerShell.txt file (Easily viewable at the root of the repository folder) from GitHub to see an example session where I successfully added a customer to the database and retrieved their information from the database, all using terminal.
 Make sure that you are in the directory that contains the docker-compose.yml file.

-If you would like to see the retrieval of the customer database information via Postman (via "get" request) navigate to the Postman.png file.
+If you would like to see a "get request" example of interacting with the database via Postman, navigate to the Postman.png file, which is also easily viewable at the root of the repository folders.

 .
 .